stego-research/s2prot/README.md

 There is a command line application in the [cmd/s2prot](https://github.com/stego-research/s2prot/tree/main/cmd/s2prot) folder which can be used to parse and display information about a single replay file.

+There is also a benchmarking utility in [cmd/repbench](https://github.com/stego-research/s2prot/tree/main/cmd/repbench) that measures parsing performance across many .SC2Replay files.
+See below.

 The extracted data is displayed using JSON representation.

 Usage is as simple as: